touzet/pampa/README.md

 #### Target sequences (-f, -d and -l)

-__The use of either -f or -d is mandatory.__

-The target sequences are the amino-acids sequences in which the new markers are searched.
-Those sequences can be available either in a (multi-)FASTA file (-f option), or in a directory containing FASTA files (-d option).
-In both cases, the set of sequences can optionnally be _limited_ to a subset of organisms, molecules or sequence identifiers with -l option.
+The target sequences consist of amino acid sequences in FASTA format that will undergo tryptic digestion.
+These sequences can be provided either as individual sequences within a (multi-)FASTA file (using the -f option) or as multiple FASTA files within a directory (using the -d option).
+The use of either -f or -d is required.
+Additionally, users have the option to selectively limit the set of sequences to a specific subset of organisms, molecules, or sequence identifiers using the -l option.

 _Option -f :_ The specified file can contain an arbitrary number of FASTA sequences, coming from various organisms.
 Two types of FASTA heading are recognized.
  - UniprotKB-like, with some sequence identifier at the beginning of the heading, and mandatory fields OS (scientific name of the organism) , OX (taxonomomic identifier of the sorganism, such as assigned by the NCBI) and GN (Gene Name):